ContextMapper/contextmapper.github.io/_docs/modeling-tools/stakeholder-and-value-modelling.md

 <a href="/img/add-ethical-value-assessment-sample-3.png">![Add Ethical Value Assessment - Example (3)](/img/add-ethical-value-assessment-sample-3.png)</a>

 ## Create Stakeholder for User Story Role
-When applying [Value-Driven Analysis and Design (VDAD)](tbd), but in general as well, you might often start with modelling requirements (use cases, user stories, etc.) and then continue with a stakeholder analysis and later continue with eliciting values.
+When applying [Value-Driven Analysis and Design (VDAD)](tbd) or similar approaches, one typically starts with modelling requirements (use cases, user stories, etc.) and then continues with a stakeholder analysis and, later on, elicits ethical values.
 This transformation allows you to create stakeholders directly from roles inside user stories.

 The following example shows such a user story and the transformation you can trigger: